vladimirfilip/BPhO-Computational-Challenge-2023/README.md

 ## Technical overview ##
-For the mathematical foundation and details of technical design, click [here](BPhoPaper.pdf)
+For the mathematical foundation and details of technical design, see BPhoPaper.pdf

 ## Some screenshots ##